AliS25/Linear-Priority-Queue/README.md

 # Linear-Priority-Queue
-Implementation of a priority queue called LinearPriorityQueue using a doubly linked list as the underlying linear data structure to store the contents of your priority queue.
+Implementation of a priority queue called LinearPriorityQueue using a doubly linked list as the underlying linear data structure to store the contents.
 Also, there is a program, PriorityQueuePerformanceTester.java, that tests the empirical running times of my insert and removeMin methods over a wide range of priority queue sizes.